epam/NGB/docs/md/user-guide/tracks-heatmap.md

 #### Row/column annotations

-For each row/column in a histogram, may be set an additional info - it can be some notes or additional label/mark.
+For each row/column in a heatmap, may be set an additional info - it can be some notes or additional label/mark.

 File with row/column annotations should contain only two columns: